cyrillsch/Deconfounding_for_HDAM/README.md

 # Spectral Deconfounding for High-Dimensional Sparse Additive Models

-This repository contains the code for reproducing the plots in the paper Cyrill Scheidegger, Zijian Guo and Peter Bühlmann (2023).
-Spectral deconfounding for high-dimensional sparse additive models, arXiv:2312.02860
+This repository contains the code for reproducing the plots in the paper
+<i>Cyrill Scheidegger, Zijian Guo and Peter Bühlmann (2023).
+Spectral deconfounding for high-dimensional sparse additive models, arXiv:2312.02860</i>

 The file `FitDeconfoundedHDAM.R`in the folder `FunctionsHDAM` contains the function `FitDeconfoundedHDAM` to fit a deconfounded high-dimensional additive model and some helper functions.
 The file `EstimationFactors.R` in the folder `FunctionsHDAM` contains the function `FitHDAM.withEstFactors` that implements an ad hoc method to achieve the same goal.
 The file `AnalyzeFittedHDAM.R` in the folder `FunctionsHDAM` contains functions to analyze/predict high-dimensional additive models based on the output of the function `FitDeconfoundedHDAM`.